MarkoLeskovar/Input-Logger/README.md

 ### How to run the app in the background?

-The app can also be run as a background process.
-To do so, copy the following command into the Windows PowerShell
+To quietly run the app as a background process on Windows, copy the following command into the PowerShell
 terminal:

    ```powershell
    Start-Process .\inputlog.exe -WindowStyle Hidden -ArgumentList "-d output.db"
    ```